 So, we’ve answered your question as to why raclette cheese is so expensive.
 But, what’s included in a raclette dinner?
 It depends where you go.
 But, they’re pretty popular currently all over Paris and feature a variety of ingredients.

 Usually, a raclette dinner requires a few things: a raclette grill, raclette cheese, bread, potatoes, meat, and veggies.
 You’ll use the raclette grill to heat the cheese which you’ll then scrape onto the various foods you’ll be devouring.
 You might notice that if raclette cheese isn’t available, people use other Alpine cheeses as a tasty substitute.

-Chefs recommend using mushrooms, asparagus, onions, and peppers as veggies for a raclette dinner.
+Chefs recommend using mushrooms, asparagus, onions, boiled potatoes, and peppers as veggies for a raclette dinner.
 And, they also suggest sticking with meats that don’t take long to cook, such as shrimp and beef.
 Potatoes are a staple, as is bread, so you can count on being able to find both at most, if not all, raclette dinners.

 Saving Cheese for a Fancy Raclette Dinner

 Want to treat yourself, your friends or your family to a fancy raclette dinner?
 After all, there’s nothing quite like experiencing the theatrics of raclette live and in-person.
 But, to afford it all, you might have to save some cheese to spend on that...cheese.